Économie, investissement et finance

 UN Trade and Development, UNCTADstat.

-Gross domestic product growth in developing economies more than double that of developed economies
+Gross domestic product growth was moderate in developing and developed economies in 2024

 UN Trade and Development, UNCTADstat.